-Proverbs 1 (15 minutes) - please listen below or download it from here.
+Proverbs 1 (15 minutes) - please listen below by clicking on arrow or download it to listen later by right-clicking here.

 Some salient points:

 - Purpose of Proverbs: to help us to get control of our lives, to live wisely for God.